Is your warehousing or logistics business fully compliant with DSEAR?

-Prior to drafting this guidance, he also undertook a survey of the warehousing and logistics industry.
+Before drafting this guidance, he also surveyed of the warehousing and logistics industry.
 Throughout this time, the examination and analysis of multiple returned survey forms raised one significant issue – only 30% of respondents stated that they stored chemicals or dangerous substances.
 A subsequent question on the survey provided the reason for this.
-When asked what type of dangerous substance were stored, the replies stated pharmaceuticals, household and commercial consumer products, cosmetics, agrichemicals, food products etc. The wider logistics/warehousing industry clearly did not recognise that such products can indeed contain or be classified as a dangerous substance.
+When asked what type of dangerous substances were stored, the replies stated pharmaceuticals, household and commercial consumer products, cosmetics, agrichemicals, food products etc. The wider logistics/warehousing industry did not recognise that such products can indeed contain or be classified as dangerous substances.

 When looking into the products stored by many warehouses and logistics companies across the UK, items such as aerosol cans of hairspray were seen as simply consumer personal products, despite containing extremely flammable gases (LPG) as an aerosol propellant.
 Indeed, the individual aerosol cans were correctly labelled as containing a dangerous substance.

 You only need to travel along the UK’s motorway network to appreciate the growth in extremely large warehousing and logistics operations throughout the country (which continues to expand significantly) and to understand how much potential there is for catastrophe if dangerous substances are not correctly understood, let alone stored or transported properly.